 Who gets this procedure?

 Your doctor may recommend this procedure if they notice changes to your cervix during a pelvic exam or if your Pap test results are abnormal.
 Abnormal cells could be benign growths (polyps), or they could be precancerous.
 If left untreated, precancerous cells may develop into cervical cancer.
 Removing the cells will allow your doctor to determine what they are and whether further observation or treatment is needed.
 Your doctor may also order a LEEP to diagnose and treat genital warts.
-Genital warts can be an indication of human papillomavirus (HPV), and HPV can increase your risk of developing cervical cancer.
+Genital warts can indicate human papillomavirus (HPV), and HPV can increase your risk of developing cervical cancer.

-If you have pelvic inflammatory disease or acute cervix inflammation, your doctor may advise against a LEEP.
-A cone biopsy, which is done surgically, might be a better choice for you.
+If you have a pelvic inflammatory disease or acute cervix inflammation, your doctor may advise against a LEEP.
+A cone biopsy, which is done surgically, might be better for you.
 Some doctors will recommend a laser procedure (or cryotherapy) where the area of concern is frozen and subsequently dies and sloughs off.